isomerpages/moe-victoriasch/_our-curriculum/Academic Development/Integrated Programme.md

 Using Design Thinking as the approach, the Imagineering Programme helps students gain a deeper understanding of social issues, and develop empathy and a desire to impact the community positively.
 It equips them with the skills and knowledge so that they can design innovative solutions to improve the lives of others.

-_Years 1 & 2_
+_Years 1 &amp; 2_
 Students develop basic skills and attributes in Design Thinking, and apply them to classroom-based and school-based issues.

-_Years 3 & 4_
+_Years 3 &amp; 4_
 Working in partnership with Singapore University of Technology and Design (SUTD) and South-East Community Development Council (South-East CDC), students deepen their mastery of Design Thinking tools through engagement with real issues in society.
 In Year 4, students are encouraged to work on their own Social Innovation project.

-_Years 5 & 6_
+_Years 5 &amp; 6_
 Students further hone their Design Thinking skills and knowledge by serving as peer leaders during Project Work lessons.
 Students are encouraged to initiate Values-in-Action projects to benefit the community around them.

 ### Electives

 A key belief that underpins the VCA IP is that students should be given the time and space to pursue knowledge and skills outside the requirements of the formal curriculum.
-The Electives programme is put in place to create that diverse and broad-based learning element in our students’ learning experiences.
+The&nbsp;Electives&nbsp;programme is put in place to create that diverse and broad-based learning element in our students’ learning experiences.
 The programme is important in supporting the development of the Passionate Learners.
-Students choose the electives according to their interests.
+Students choose the&nbsp;electives&nbsp;according to their interests.
 It inspires the students to pursue their own passion by empowering them with choices in their own learning.

 ### Social Studies Education